Kori Cheverie: CWHL

-Twice during her rookie season, she registered a pair of three point performances.
-Both against the Boston Blades, the first occurred on January 9, 2011, in 9–4 final, while the second took place on March 11, 2011.
+Twice during her rookie season, she registered a pair of three point performances, both against the Boston Blades.
+The first occurred on January 9, 2011, in 9–4 final, while the second took place on March 11, 2011.

-She would finish her rookie season ranked third on the team in scoring, behind fellow rookie Britni Smith (who went on to win the 2011 CWHL Rookie of the Year Award) and Jennifer Botterill.
+She would finish her rookie season third on the team in scoring, behind fellow rookie Britni Smith (who went on to win the 2011 CWHL Rookie of the Year Award) and Jennifer Botterill.

-Having retired from the Furies in 2016, she retired with three franchise records: points (82), games played (152) and power play goals (14).
+She played for the Furies until 2016 and retired with three franchise records: points (82), games played (152) and power play goals (14).
 In addition, she holds the league record for most consecutive games played with 152.

-The final points of her CWHL career actually occurred in her final regular season game, a February 14, 2016 contest against the Brampton Thunder.
+The final points of her CWHL career occurred in her final regular season game, a February 14, 2016 contest against the Brampton Thunder.
 Cheverie logged a pair of power play goals in the third period to force overtime.
 Her final goal was scored at the 18:39 mark of the third period, with Natalie Spooner and Kelly Terry earning the assists.
-Said goal was scored against Brampton goaltender Erica Howe.
 Cheverie would finish the 2015–16 season leading the Furies in game-winning goals while ranking second to Spooner in team scoring, respectively.

 International hockey

-During January 2009, Cheverie was named to the team that competed at the International University Sports Federation (FISU) Winter Universiade in Harbin, China.
+In January 2009, Cheverie was named to the team that competed at the International University Sports Federation (FISU) Winter Universiade in Harbin, China.
 She would be part of the Canadian squad that would claim the gold medal in the women's ice hockey event.

 Cheverie also competed internationally with the Italian women's national ball hockey team.
 Participating at the 2015 World Championship, she led the tournament in penalty minutes and tallied three points.

 As a walk-on member of the Italian team, she appeared in all of the team's seven games.
 Her first point came on a June 23 match against Switzerland, a 6–2 victory for Italy.
 During the second period, Cheverie scored a power play goal as Annalisa Mazzarello and Nicole Corriero earned the assists.

 On June 27, Cheverie registered her only multi-point game at the event, logging a goal and an assist in a 3–1 victory against Great Britain.
 She would assist on a goal scored by Corriero, while scoring Italy's final goal of the game.